arturosalazar/learning-notes/DEVELOPMENT_PLAN.md

 - General - Try to include start/end examples (one folder start, one folder end) to provide examples of what a program looks like before and after something new is implemented.
 May help put things in context Go through examples to see if anything would benefit from this
+- (Java) Collections - create a folder just for collections exampels
 - (Java) Collections - overview of notes regarding collections and how they work. markdown page
 - (Java) Collections - Using an iterator
 - (Java) Collections - How to use an iterator with Map (using EntrySet)